alecagayan/alcebot/README.md

 # alcebot
-Make a multifunction discord bot
+A multipurpose discord bot with cool commands like Weather and Dice Rolling!

 ## How to start and run
 1. Paste main.py into your text editor